 The FVV thrives on the support and commitment of its member companies and their willingness to cooperatively promote industrial collective research by providing human, financial and material resources.
 Individual commitment is essential for establishing at a pre-competitive level common scientific research themes, which are so important for sustainable innovation and which need to be intensively supported later in the user committees of our research projects.

 Sustainable progress and social acceptance of advanced prime mover mobility and power generation technologies can only be ensured if the objectives of resource conservation, greenhouse gas neutrality and zero pollutant emissions can be achieved altogether.
 This claim has fuelled our common work in the past and will also guide us in the future.
 Our industry roadmap for progress includes an intensive dialogue on research strategies to obtain the necessary scientific foundations on the basis of which the mandatory innovations may arise.

-At FVV, the manufacturers of automotive engines, industrial engines, turbomachines and fuel cells, as well as their suppliers and development service providers, work together on advanced technologies within the framework of Industrial Collective Research (IGF).
+At FVV, the manufacturers of power systems, fuel cells, vehicle / aircraft / industrial engines and turbo machinery, as well as their suppliers and development service providers, work together on advanced technologies within the framework of Industrial Collective Research (IGF).
 The Board is lean and powerful: it consists of a maximum of 20 persons, who elect the President and Deputy President out of their ranks.